For SellersSeller Guide

 1. Retaining Control and Future Upside: Owners who are passionate about their business, believe in its significant untapped potential, and wish to continue leading its growth often choose a minority partner.
 This allows them to retain control while benefiting from the investor’s capital and strategic input, aiming for a larger exit valuation down the line (the “second bite of the apple”).

-3. Strategic Partnership and Validation: Bringing in a reputable minority investor can provide significant strategic value beyond just capital.
+3. Strategic Partnership and Validation: Bringing in a reputable minority investor can provide significant strategic value beyond capital.
 This includes access to new markets, operational best practices, talent acquisition, and enhanced credibility with customers and suppliers.
 It also serves as a validation of the business’s potential.

-4. Partial Liquidity for Personal Needs: Owners who need some liquidity for personal reasons (e.g., estate planning, personal investments) but are not ready for a full exit can achieve this through a minority sale without ceding control.
+4. Partial Liquidity for Personal Needs: Owners who require some liquidity for personal reasons (e.g., estate planning, personal investments) but are not ready for a full exit can achieve this through a minority sale without ceding control.

 Recapitalization Structures: Beyond the Simple Sale